The Nun and the Sergeant

 The Nun and the Sergeant is a 1962 Korean War drama film starring Anna Sten and Robert Webber in the title roles.
 It was produced by Sten's husband Eugene Frenke, who had produced the 1957 film Heaven Knows, Mr Allison, also a pairing of a Catholic nun and a U.S. Marine.
 It was directed by Franklin Adreon and released through United Artists.

 Plot

-In a forerunner of The Dirty Dozen, Marine Gunnery Sergeant McGrath (Robert Webber) takes 12 Marines from the brig and trains them to blow up a tunnel behind North Korean lines.
-McGrath's only friend on the patrol is his Korean guide Pak (Dale Ishimoto).
+In a forerunner of The Dirty Dozen, Marine Gunnery Sergeant McGrath takes 12 Marines from the brig and trains them to blow up a tunnel behind North Korean lines.
+McGrath's only friend on the patrol is his Korean guide Pak.
 Hating their sergeant, the Marines plan to return to their lines without him, seeing that he becomes "a casualty of war".
-However, en route to their target they find an injured nun (Anna Sten) and a group of Korean convent girls whose bus has been destroyed.
+However, en route to their target they find an injured nun and a group of Korean convent girls whose bus has been destroyed.

 The Marines change their views when Sgt.
 McGrath protects the group.
-When one of their squad (Leo Gordon) attempts to rape one of the young girls, the brig rats turn against him.
+When Dockman, one of the Marines, attempts to rape one of the young girls, the brig rats turn against him.
 They proceed with their mission as Marines.